samjd-zz/samjd-zz.github.io/README.md

 ### Changing Contact Information

 Update the contact information in:
-- The Contact section near the bottom of `index.html`
 - The JSON-LD structured data in the `<head>` section
 - The interactive business card SVG in the Business Card section